-Board meetings are generally held on the first and third Tuesdays of each month at 6 p.m.
-The board first meets at 5:30 p.m. for dinner.
-The board meetings will follow one of these formats: board workshop, board work session, general board meeting, or executive session.
+Board meetings are generally held on the third Tuesdays of each month at 6 p.m.
+The board first meets at 5:30 p.m. for dinner and starts the regular board meeting at 6: p.m.

 View the APS Board of Education Communication Protocol to learn more about board outreach.